Camichan/kbn_aframe/README.md

 rm -rf images
 npm install
 ```
-Now, you'll can use this plugin in your Kibana.
+Now, you’ll be able to use this plugin in your Kibana.

 #### Uninstall:
 If you want to uninstall the plugin follow these steps: